US Marine Corps probes 'Taliban desecration' video

 The footage shows four men in military fatigues appearing to urinate on three apparently lifeless men.

-A man's voice is heard saying: "Have a great day, buddy."'Disgusting and immoral'
+A man's voice is heard saying: "Have a great day, buddy."

 The men lying on the ground have brown skin, bare feet and are dressed in loose-fitting outfits.
 One appears to be covered in blood.